Everything you need to know about the upcoming transition from Elevate to Impact.

 - Scott Rubin, Nick Scheske, & The Student Impact Team

-Student Impact exists to LOVE students incredibly well, LEAD them into a transformational relationship with Jesus Christ, and LAUNCH them out into the world as leaders who carry the hope and message of Jesus Christ.
+Student Impact exists to invite students into a life changing relationship with Jesus Christ, build them up and help them grow deeper in their faith, & launch them out into the world as leaders who carry the hope and message of Jesus Christ.

 The 3 Primary Dimensions of Student Impact:

-• #1 Service: Every weekend at 11:15 a.m. we hold high school specific worship gatherings in the Lakeside Auditorium of our South Barrington campus.
+#1 Service: Every weekend at 11:15 a.m. we hold a high school specific service in the Lakeside Auditorium of our South Barrington campus.
 During this service, students sit together in sections with other students from their specific high school or geographic area.
-Everything in this service (messages, worship music creative elements, and games) are all targeted towards high school students in an effort to help them better encounter the God who loves them.
+Everything in this service (messages, worship music, creative elements, and games) are all targeted towards high school students in an effort to help them encounter and grow closer the God who loves them.

-• #2 House Groups: During the school year, directly following our 11:15 a.m. service, students meet together in house groups.
+#2 House Groups: During the school year, directly following our 11:15 a.m. service, students meet together in house groups.
 House groups are midsize groups of students from specific geographic regions.
-They meet on Sunday from 1–2:30 p.m. to share a meal and hang out, then break into gender and age specific small groups to study the Bible, connect about life, and pray for each other.
+House Groups meet on Sundays from 1–2:30 p.m. to share a meal and hang out, then break into gender and age specific small groups to study the Bible, connect about life, and pray for each other.
 House Groups are the life blood of our ministry and they serve as the relational ground zero for our students.